alanlorenzetti/ripper/README.md

 8. Creating annotation of interaction regions
 9. Finding the position of interaction regions relative to annotated insertion sequences and genes
 10. Computing correlation between AT-content and density of interaction regions
-11. Plotting circular representations of AT-content and interaction regions density for each replicon
+11. Plotting circular representations of AT-content and density of interaction regions for each replicon

 **Warning**